Continuing Education Activity

 A basic understanding of the anatomy of the upper and lower airway is essential to comprehend respiratory physiology and the interplay between inspiratory and expiratory forces that work together to form a breath.
 The upper airway is the first part of the respiratory system that has an important role in conducting air towards the lungs.
 It begins with the nasal cavity and continues onto the nasopharynx and oropharynx, down to the larynx and trachea.
 The mucosa, cartilages, neural, and lymphatic system of upper airways affect the flow and physical qualities of the air that is inhaled.
 Likewise, they have an impact on the delivery of positive pressure ventilation.
 It may be difficult to administer PPV via mask ventilation in patients with congenital facial defects, defects secondary to trauma, or in obese patients with excess soft tissue who often suffer from obstructive sleep apnea (OSA).

-The lower airway continues down below the vocal folds to trachea to form the right and left mainstem bronchi, that further divide into smaller segmental bronchi.
+The lower airway continues down below the vocal folds to the trachea to form the right and left mainstem bronchi, which further divide into smaller segmental bronchi.
 These subdivide into even smaller bronchioles that eventually end with the terminal portion of the airway, the alveoli, in which gas exchange occurs.

 When endotracheal intubation is performed, the tube is positioned in the trachea with the cuff inflated below the vocal cords.